dots logo Chapter 3 - Integumentary System

 • When in doubt, and if you're not 100% sure, refer back to a peer reviewed source like an Anatomy textbook.

-1. What is the name of the condition where the skin becomes red and itchy due to an autoimmune disorder?
+2. What is the name of the condition where the skin becomes thick and scaly due to accelerated cell growth?

 1. Contact dermatitis